06 November 2025

-Jaguar Sales : 2025 H1
+Jaguar Sales : 2025 (Q1-Q3)

-JLR in its infinite wisdom (I sarcastically jest) decided to end Jaguar sales until it is 'revitalised' as a luxury marque as opposed to a premium one.
+JLR in its infinite wisdom decided to end Jaguar sales until it is 'revitalised' as a luxury marque as opposed to a premium one.
 I personally felt they could have kept the F-Pace and i-Pace going through the transition period.
 I won't even go into axing the XJ after having spent up large developing it.

-It's a shame that this new direction will take Jaguar away from the existing loyal customer but do I see the marque cannot straddle both premium and luxury.
-They will be hoping to woo new customers and being fully electric there seems less loyalty and more willingness to move to something new and exciting.
+It's a shame that this new direction will take Jaguar away from their existing loyal customers but the marque cannot straddle both premium and luxury.

 Data & photos JLR.